 First identified in a group of children in Lyme, Connecticut, Lyme disease has now been found in nearly all states and 18 other countries.
-Most cases -- more than 90% -- are reported in three regions of the U.S.:
+Most cases -- more than 95% -- are reported in these 13 states:

-Because the symptoms are random and vague (aside from a bull's-eye rash), Lyme disease can be hard to diagnose.
+Because the symptoms are random and vague (aside from a bull's-eyerash), Lyme disease can be hard to diagnose.
 Unfortunately, unless Lyme disease is treated promptly, it can also be difficult to cure.
-For these reasons, people living in high-risk areas can have considerable anxiety about Lyme disease, and doctors tend to over-diagnose and over-treat it.
+For these reasons, people living in high-risk areas should be knowledgeable about Lyme disease.

 Lyme disease is caused by bacteria transmitted through the bite of the tiny black-legged, or deer, tick found in the Eastern and Central U.S. and the western black-legged tick in the Pacific West.
 The riskiest months for Lyme disease are from May through September, when young ticks are likely to be biting.

 In humans, the bacteria may cause flu-like symptoms.
-It invades many tissues -- including the heart and nervous system -- and triggers an immune response that leads to Lyme arthritis.
+It invades many tissues -- including the heart and nervous system -- and triggers an immune response that can lead to Lyme arthritis.